liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/06-token-based-authentication.markdown

 Since these providers have a built-in web server module, you should use the Token SSO configuration.

-The authentication token contains the @product@ user's screen name or email address, whichever @product@ has been configured to use for the particular company (portal instance).
-Recall that @product@ supports three authentication
+The authentication token contains the @sharepoint@ user's screen name or email address, whichever @sharepoint@ has been configured to use for the particular company (portal instance).
+Recall that @sharepoint@ supports three authentication
 methods:

 - By email address